Offload read-only workload to secondary replica of an Always On availability group

 The DBCC SHRINKFILE operation on files containing disk-based tables might fail on the primary replica if the file contains ghost records that are still needed on a secondary replica.

-Beginning in SQL Server 2014 (12.x), readable secondary replicas can remain online even when the primary replica is offline due to user action or a failure.
+Beginning in SQL Server 2014 (12.x), readable secondary replicas can remain online even when the primary replica is offline due to user action or a failure, for example, synchronization was suspended due to a user command or a failure, or a replica is resolving status due to the WSFC being offline.
 However, read-only routing does not work in this situation because the availability group listener is offline as well.
 Clients must connect directly to the read-only secondary replicas for read-only workloads.

 If you query the sys.dm_db_index_physical_stats dynamic management view on a server instance that is hosting a readable secondary replica, you might encounter a REDO blocking issue.
 This is because this dynamic management view acquires an IS lock on the specified user table or view that can block requests by a REDO thread for an X lock on that user table or view.